1kevinxu1/Pomodoro/README.md

 ## Stack
 This project uses Ruby/Rails full stack with some help from React to render certain client-side views.
-For example, the timer, and all the dashboard view logic is handled by React.

 [heroku link]: https://tranquil-atoll-33321.herokuapp.com/session/new